-The more recent assessment of roadway improvements and the overall planning process was conducted in FY 2019.
+The more recent assessment of roadway improvements and

+the overall planning process was conducted in FY 2021.
 The current Title VI and Environmental Justice report relating to the Transportation Planning and Transportation Improvements in the Rockford Metropolitan Area (MPO Title VI & EJ document) was adopted by the MPO Policy Committee and submitted to FHWA, FTA and IDOT on February 28, 2019.
 The assessment considered both minority and environmental justice and concluded that both the planning process and the priority setting for transportation improvements did not disproportionately impact nor neglect minorities and/or low-income groups or persons in the planning area, especially with respect to expenditures of Federal funds.
 This conclusion is supported by examination of demographic data through development of regional thresholds for Traditionally Underserved Populations (TUP) (i.e. low-income, racial/ethnic minorities, LEP, elderly, and zero car households) and comparing that information to where transportation projects utilizing Federal and / or State funds have been geographically located.
-Through this analysis, it was determined that of the planned total amount of \$320,055,499 for FY2019-2022, 80% of the funds are used in census block groups that have reached at least one of the thresholds.
-The MPO will continue to monitor the expenditure of Federal and State funds relating to transportation improvements as they correlate to geographic locations of traditionally underserved populations within the MPO Metropolitan Planning Area.
+Through this analysis, it was determined that of the planned total amount of \$267,587,515 for FY2021-2024, 92.5 percent of the funds are used in areas that have reached at least one of the thresholds.
+The MPO will continue to monitor the expenditure of Federal and State funds relating to transportation improvements as they correlate to geographic locations of traditionally underserved populations within the Metropolitan Planning Area.